 Supplementary data integrating the data discussed in more detail in the main manuscript are reported in this document.

 Transport numbers for potassium, magnesium and sulphates ions are reported in Figure S 1, Figure S 2, and Figure S 3, respectively.
-Their trends confirmed the behavior discussed in more detail in the main test.
+Their trends confirmed the behavior discussed in more detail in the main text.
 Indeed, ion transport numbers were barely affected by permeate and brine conductivities, while the main variation was observed by changing the ion concentration ratio.
-For all the two salts couples, ion transport number increased with its concentration in the brine.
+For all the two salts couples, ion transport number increased with concentration in the brine.